 If the search giant is indeed blocking your upload, then you should see a message that says Blocked for security reasons.
 This is fine because as stated above, there’s a high chance you’ve been blocked due to certain files within the RAR archive.
 In this post, I will take the example of a scenario where Gmail is blocking a RAR file.

 You have three options, and we will take a look at them in details:

 The first option is to extract the contents of the RAR archive and delete the affected files if they are not super important.
 After that, go on ahead and send the RAR archive file again.
 This time, you should come across no errors from Gmail.

 Editing the files is a sure way to get things to work as you want it to.
 However, we recommend communicating with the other party before doing so.
 We say this because after they have received the RAR file through Gmail, they will be required to manually set the edited files back to normal.

 OK, so open File Explorer and search for the RAR archive you’re interested in sending.
 Right-click on it and extract the files from within.
 If any file has the same extension as the unsupported ones mentioned above, right-click on them one after the other, and select Rename.

-If the file in question is called TWC.exe, for example, rename it to TWC.jpeg or any supported file format.
+If the file in question is called TWC.exe, for example, rename it to TWC.jpg or even TWC.abc.
 Return all content into the RAR archive, and restart the upload process through Gmail once more.

 After receiving the archive, the other person must follow the same example.
-Right click on the affected files, choose Rename, then remove the extensions and add the right ones.
+Right click on the affected files, choose Rename, then remove the extension and add the right one back.

 It’s pretty easy and should take no time whatsoever unless you’re sending a lot of content.